Working Dogs

 About the Hovawart

-The Hovawart is a very large working dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Hovawart is best matched with experienced owners.
+The Hovawart is a large working dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Hovawart is best matched with experienced owners.
 Typically standing 23 to 29 inches and weighing 55 to 110 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Hovawart brings a distinct combination of traits that sets it apart.
 The Hovawart is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Hovawart loves being close to its people and forms strong bonds with every member of the household.